INTERESTING FACTS ABOUT THE MILKY WAY !!!

 When you go outside late at night and look up to the stars in the sky you are looking into our galaxy, which is called the Milky Way.

 There are no pictures showing the entire features of the Milky Way.
 Since Earth sits inside of the Milky Way, we would have to leave our Solar System in order to capture a photo of the entire thing.

 The best time to see the Milky Way depends on where you live.
 If you live in the northern hemisphere, the best time to look is between the months of July and September.
 If you live in the southern hemisphere, the Milky Way is seen at its most spectacular between October and December.

 The Milky Way is a barred spiral galaxy.
 This means there is a band of stars stretching across the galaxy, with lots of arms spiraling around it .
 We live in one of the small arms called, THE ORION ARM.

 The Milky Way is shaped like a spiral, and it has been spinning since it was born out of huge swirling clouds of dust and gas, 13.8 billion years ago, in the Big Bang.

 The Big Bang is a theory about how the universe started around 13.8 billion years ago.
 Scientists believe a Big Bang happened in a specific point in space, throwing out galaxies in all directions.

-The areas of glowing pink, blue, and green gases in the Milky Way are called the nebulae, this is the region where new stars are formed.
+The areas of glowing pink, blue and green gases in the Milky Way is called the nebulae.
+This is the region where new stars are formed.